michitaro/stellar-globe/app/README.md

 # @stellar-globe/app

 Main application of the Stellar Globe project.
-Contains the implementation of a web application that operates as HSC Map.
+Contains the implementation of a web application that operates as hscMap.

 ## Purpose